Special Issues

 Proposals for special issues are welcome from:

-• Organisers of conferences and seminars who may wish to make the substance of their event more widely available.
+- Organisers of conferences and seminars who may wish to make the content of their event more widely available.

 Special issues may include reviews, original research, or case reports/case series.
 We accept proposals for special issues on both open and closed topics.

-Invited topics: A sponsor or potential Guest Editor contacts the Editorial Office about a topic or conference theme and provides a list of authors with titles of manuscripts (potential or confirmed).
+Series with predefined participation: A sponsor or potential Guest Editor contacts the Editorial Office about a topic or conference theme and provides a list of authors and titles of manuscripts (potential or confirmed).
 Subject to the approval of topic/authors/titles, we will send submission instructions to the authors.
+Peer review and manuscript decisions are handled internally and independently from sponsors or Guest Editors.

-Peer review: All articles for special issues undergo peer review, which may be managed in collaboration with the Guest Editor.
-Accepted papers are published as a Special Issue collection on this page and appear separately on the journal’s homepage.
+Peer review: All articles for special issues/series undergo peer review.
+Peer review is performed independently from Guest Editors to ensure no conflicts of interest are encountered.
+Therefore, Guest Editors, where appropriate, can also participate as authors.
+Accepted papers after successful peer review are published as a Special Issue collection on this page and appear separately on the journal’s homepage.

 Indexing: All articles are indexed on PubMed and free to view on PubMed Central.

-Costs: Standard APC would apply for all Special Issue articles unless a fee waiver/special charge has been negotiated.
+Costs: Standard APC would apply for all Special Issue articles unless a fee waiver/special charge has been arranged.

 Invasive fungal infections are associated with high morbidity and mortality, and often disproportionately affect immunocompromised patients.
 Because there are a limited number of currently FDA-approved antifungals, treatment choices can be difficult.
 This is especially true for special populations (like children) or in cases of antifungal resistance.
 This series will explore strategies for the management of […]